 With more elasticity, your skin will be less susceptible to tears and stretch marks.
 To help heal and fade new stretch marks, a topical application of vitamin E supports new skin cell growth and revs up cell regeneration.

-To minimize stretch marks and reduce itchiness, choose a moisturizing oil or belly butter that contains vitamin E, and rub it directly to stretch mark-prone areas daily.
-For pregnant women, these areas include the stomach, breasts, thighs and buttocks.
+To minimize stretch marks and reduce itchiness, choose a moisturizing vitamin E oil for stretch marks or belly butter that contains vitamin E, and rub it directly to stretch mark-prone areas daily.
+For pregnant women, these areas include the stomach, breasts, thighs, and buttocks.

 You may have vitamin E oil pregnancy concerns especially if you’re in your first trimester, but using vitamin E for stretch marks is generally safe.

 While there are concerns about high doses of oral vitamin E during pregnancy especially when taken with vitamin C (according to the WHO, excessive doses of vitamin E may lead to pre-labor rupture of membranes in pregnant women), the topical use of vitamin E, whether in oil form or in pregnancy skincare products, won’t be harmful to your baby.

 However, if you’re having a sensitive pregnancy or are still concerned about vitamin E oil use during your 1st trimester, make sure to talk to your dermatologist and OB-GYN for medical advice.

 How do you control stretch marks?
 Does vitamin E oil help stretch marks?

 The adage “prevention is better than cure” is true, even for stretch marks.
 While stretch marks are common during pregnancy, you can prevent stretch marks from fully forming on your growing belly or on other parts of your body.
 And yes, including vitamin E oil in your skincare regimen is one of the natural ways that can help control stretch marks.